codemeleon/seqPanther/README.md

    - For parsing variant calling and generating consensus sequences.
    - `conda install bcftools` to install.

-3. Muscle
+3. Muscle (v.
+3.8.31)

-   - To perform multiple sequence alignment
+   - To perform multiple sequence alignment.
-   - `conda install muscle` to install
+   - `conda install muscle=3.8.31` to install.

 4. BLAT

    - To query sequence location in the genome.
-   - `conda install blat` to install
+   - `conda install blat` to install.

 5. MAFFT

    - To align consensus sequence against the reference.
-   - `conda install mafft` to install
+   - `conda install mafft` to install.

 # Installation